rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 #### legacy

-Adds support for very old environments like IE8, at the cost of some extra code.
+Adds support for very old environments like IE8 by stripping out more modern code that might not work reliably, at the cost of deviating slightly from the precise specifications required of ES6 module environments.

 #### exports